Morwenn/cpp-gray/_posts/2016-06-07-powers-of-2-and-gray-codes.markdown

 \end{cases}$$

 Note that if negative left shift was allowed, we wouldn't even need the special case for \\( n = 0 \\).
 However, this blog focuses on C++, and a negative left shift is undefined behaviour in C++.
-The definition above can easily proved to be true.
+The definition above can easily be proven true.
 We know that the two's representation of powers of \\( 2 \\) can be expressed as follows:

 $$ \forall n \in \mathbb{N} : repr(2_\mathbb{B}^n) = 0b1 \ll n $$